Lindsay Butterfield

 Lindsay Phillip Butterfield (1869–1948) was a British textile and wallpaper designer.
+His work is in the permanent collection of the Victoria and Albert Museum, London.
 According to the V&A, he was "one of the most successful freelance designers of patterns who worked in the Arts and Crafts style."
+In 1930, he was a founding member of the Society of Industrial Designers, now known as the Chartered Society of Designers.